voxpupuli/puppet-nodejs/README.md

 If using Gentoo, you will need to ensure `gentoo-portage` is installed.

-If using Windows, you will need to ensure that `chocolatey-chocolatey` is installed.
+If using Windows, you will need to ensure that `puppetlabs-chocolatey` is installed.

 nodejs::npm has the ability to fetch npm packages from Git sources.
 If you